Dave Pilipovich: New Mexico assistant (2020–2021)

-Austin Spurs (2021–present)
+Austin Spurs (2021–2022)

 In September 2021, he was named an assistant coach with the Austin Spurs, the NBA G League development team for the San Antonio Spurs.

+Colorado State (2025-present)

+In 2025, Pilipovich was added to Ali Farokhmanesh's inaugural coaching staff at Colorado State University.
+He had previously been serving in his second stint as an assistant coach at the University of New Mexico.

 Personal

 Pilipovich is married to Kelly and has two children, Kyle and Kelsey.
 Pilipovich is of Serbian descent.